maiskt/hackathon.github.io/docs/03-Demographics.md

 Question Index    |                       Question
   ----------------|-------------------------------------------------------------
-      DG8B        |  How many adults and children do you have in the household?
-(999 for DK/Refused): Number of children (boys) (Below 18 years)
-      DGBC        |  How many adults and children do you have in the household?
-(999 for DK/Refused): Number of children (girls) (Below 18 years)
+      DG8B        |  How many adults and children do you have in the household?: Number of children (boys) (Below 18 years) DGBC        |  How many adults and children do you have in the household?: Number of children (girls) (Below 18 years)

 Levels: